17

 You already provide most answers.

-Propagation time: apart from (good) coax, copper and fiber are nearly equal.
-Decent twisted pair is slightly faster than fiber, high quality TP even more so - but ...
+Propagation delay: apart from (good) coax, copper and fiber are nearly equal.
+Decent twisted pair is slightly faster than fiber, high-quality TP even more so - but ...

 4